yonis-savary/sharp-php/Docs/core/components.md

 }
 ```

-Then to transform it, we only have to use the `Component` trait, and implement `getDefaultInstance`
+Then to make it a component, we need to :
+1. use the `Component` trait
+2. implement `getDefaultInstance()`

 ```php
 class MagicOrderPrinter